Skip to main content

 SOCIOL 356-0 – Sociology of Gender

 This course is an opportunity for students to critically examine what is often a taken-for-granted aspect of social life: gender.
 This course will involve learning about gender as well as applying gender theory.
-We will study a variety of theoretical approaches to the study of gender, with particular focus on ethnomethodological, post-structural, macro-institutional, and intersectional approaches to the topic.
-By the end of the term, students will be able to 1) describe and compare theoretical anchors for the study of gender and 2) in writing, demonstrate mastery of two theoretical approaches to gender and apply one theory to a topic of their choosing.
-Prior course experience in gender/sexuality studies (by way of taking Gender & Society or other course work) is strongly advised.
+We will study a variety of theoretical approaches to the study of gender, with particular focus on how problems are identified and theories are developed.
+We will examine emergent cases of gender theorization – childhood gender and sexuality panics, bathroom surveillance, and the intersex experience, among others.
+By the end of the term, students will be able to 1) describe and compare theoretical anchors for the sociological study of gender and 2) in writing, apply gender theory to original ethnographic data.
+This is a reading-heavy upper division course and prior course experience in gender/sexuality studies (by way of taking Gender & Society or other course work) is strongly advised.

 SOCIOL 376-0 – Sociology of the Future

-What is the scientific status of our ideas about race?
-How are medical and legal ideas invoked in determinations about people's gender identities?
-Overall, how do developments in the life sciences affect our understandings of who we are, how we differ, and how social inequalities are created, perpetuated, and challenged?
-This seminar explores how scientific claims and technological developments help transform cultural understandings of race, gender, and sexuality.
+How do developments in the life sciences affect our understandings of who we are, how we differ, and how social inequalities are created, perpetuated, and challenged?
+This seminar explores how scientific claims and technological developments help transform cultural meanings of race, gender, and sexuality.
 Conversely, we will consider how cultural beliefs about race, gender, and sexuality influence scientific knowledge and medical practice.
-We will take up a series of controversies from the recent past and present to explore the dynamic interplay between expert findings, social identities, and political arguments.
+By studying a range of cases, we will explore the dynamic interplay among expert findings, social identities, and political arguments.

 SOCIOL 376-0 – Colonial Citizenship